 Vitamin B12 is one of the key vitamins that your body needs for converting food into energy and supports your mental health.
 Although it is mainly found in animal-based products, such as milk and eggs, it is also found in some plant-based foods.

-Check out my vitamin B12 post for more information on the vitamin and its role in the body.
+Check out my posts on water soluble vitamins for more information on the vitamin and its role in the body.